 Mmm, that glorious moment when we are giving exactly what our partner wants to be receiving!
 Sometimes we find that “sweet spot” spontaneously—but more often, we find it through clear communication and feedback.
 How many of us say “yes” to things we don’t actually want out of guilt or a fear of losing connection?
 In many ways, “no” is the most daring and intimate response possible – if I can hear your “no”, I can trust your “yes.”
 In this workshop, we will practice finding the sweet spot of mutual “yes”– through a series of juicy, experiential exercises.

 The Sensual Space is a warm and inviting space to explore Connection & Intimacy by engaging all of the senses.
 This is a space to lounge together after spending the day learning communication and intimacy tools – the perfect place to practice communication and share affection in a relaxed and sex positive atmosphere.
 We will give an introduction to the space and we will practice the “Safe Sex Elevator Speech.”

 After the Sensual Space Orientation, those who wish will proceed to the Sensual Space for its official opening.
 All are invited to explore the Sensual Space – the opening activities will be sensual but nonsexual, and the Sensual Space Team will create a clear transition when the space becomes an open space for connection.

 As our time together comes to a close, we will connect, reflect, say goodbye, and prepare to re-enter the mainstream world.
-What gifts will we bring with us from New Culture New Year’s?
+What gifts will we bring with us from the New Culture New Year’s Celebration?
 What will we create in our lives and communities?